gis-survey/MobileSurveyor/README.md

 This application requires the [TransitSurveyor API](https://github.com/TransitSurveyor/API) be running and configured correctly.
 That API enables surveyor logins, data uploads and reference data queries.

-This application will use a map created with the [Mapbox-Android-SDK](https://github.com/mapbox/mapbox-android-sdk).
-Offline tiles will be used to allow surveying even if a connection is lost, and to speed up tile loading.
-The tiles are created using [OpenStreetMap](http://www.openstreetmap.org/) data and styled with [Mapbox OSM Bright](https://github.com/mapbox/osm-bright).